- Forms | Resources

 Scholarship support: The Saint Andrew’s congregation, as well as many individual members and small groups, provide scholarship support to students at MGLSS in Monduli, Tanzania.
 Often, this financial support is continued as the girls enter university.
 Scholarship assistance is an ongoing need, and can be provided in several ways:

-To learn more about these amazing young women, watch this video from MGLSS and OBA: https://www.youtube.com/watch?v=E1O6XZ6Q96Y
+To learn more about the amazing young Maasai women, watch this video from MGLSS and OBA: https://www.youtube.com/watch?v=E1O6XZ6Q96Y

 Donate funds to purchase uniforms: Each Advent season, we have the opportunity to purchase uniforms for the new Form 1 students at MGLSS.
-Fifty outfits are typically needed; $50 per outfit.
-Each $50 contribution purchases an outfit which includes 2 logo t-shirts, a khaki skirt, a red sweatshirt, a pair of black shoes, 3 pairs of socks, and 3 pairs of underwear.
+Sixty outfits are typically needed.
+A $50 contribution purchases an outfit kit which includes 2 logo t-shirts, a khaki skirt, a red sweatshirt, a pair of black shoes, 3 pairs of socks, and 3 pairs of underwear.
 These will be washed weekly and well-cared for to last for 2 years.
 Then they get the waist adjusted on their skirt (they grow quite a bit during those years!) and 2 new t-shirts.

 Saint Andrew’s at MGLSS and in Tanzania: